Data Protection Impact Assessment

 Support and guidance

-If your research concerns human subjects in health and social care settings (staff, patients, their families and carers, data, or tissue) please consult with the University's Research Regulation and Compliance (RRC) team.
-DPIAs for research in health and social care should be sent directly to the RRC team.
+Consult with the University's Research Regulation and Compliance (RRC) Office for research projects concerning human subjects in an NHS health and social care setting (staff, patients, their families and carers, data, or tissue).
+DPIAs for research in this setting should be sent directly to the RRC Office for review.

-The DP&FOI Office will only review DPIAs involving data subjects (outwith health and social care settings) that are classified as high risk.
+The DP&FOI Office will only review DPIAs involving data subjects (outwith NHS health and social care settings) that are classified as high risk.
 Review the Information Risk Classifications to determine if you are working with high risk data.